Claire Dean

 Cusco is a touristy city, and most of the locals live from tourism, so crime against tourists is frowned upon, which does not mean it cannot happen from time to time.
 However, you should follow the same common safety rules you usually do.

-Try to minimize to minimum walking alone at night (Cusco city does not feel sketchy unlike Lima), keep an eye on your valuables, or better leave it in your hotel room, do not show off your expensive camera, and travel by radio taxi.
+Try to minimize walking alone at night in areas away from The main plaza.
+(Cusco city does not feel sketchy unlike Lima), keep an eye on your valuables, or better still, leave them in your hotel room, do not show off your expensive camera, and travel by radio taxi.

 Cusco by Night